markshapiro/graphql-db-projection/README.md

     posts: {
       type: new GraphQLList(PostType),

+      // if posts of user are in different DB collection,
+      // you can make inner projection for only posts fields.
-      resolve: (user, args, ctx, info) => {
+      resolve: (user, args, ctx, postsFieldASTs) => {
-        const projectionOfPost = makeProjection(info);
+        const projectionOfPost = makeProjection(postsFieldASTs);
         const mongoProjection = toMongoProjection(projectionOfPost)
         return db.collection('posts')
             .find({ postedBy: user.id }, mongoProjection).toArray();
       },

-      // if data of user post collection is outside of this object
-      // and you don't need any fields for this, will omit this field:
+      // you can ignore the field since the posts data is elsewhere.
       projection: []
     }
   },
 })
 ```
-requesting all these fields in GraphQL query will result in projection:
+Requesting all these fields in GraphQL query will result in projection:
 ```
 {
   username: 1,